About Purr 'n' Fur

 Fabled Felines consists of pages about cats in fairy tales, legends and festivals, with a good collection of photos from two of the three-yearly Cat Festivals (Kattenstoet) held in Ypres, Belgium.
 Feline Fragments is a miscellany of mostly short 'cat stuff' we feel is worth passing on, while the Mini Fragments section covers some even shorter stories both old and newer.
 Feline Folios takes a look at a wide selection of books we've enjoyed about cats, and Feline Flotsam has a few unique desktop wallpapers for download together with a small collection of fonts.
 The Fans of Felines pages give brief details of famous and well-known people from all eras who were cat lovers as well as mentioning a few who definitely were not.
 Most sections have a cat picture, or 'mascot', at the top of the page to 'keep you company' throughout that section, with a brief account of them in a 'Featured Feline' paragraph at the foot of each page.

-Most sections will expand as time permits, although our collection of inn signs is now almost complete.
-There are also plans for new topics further on down the line.
-We recommend that you visit from time to time so as not to miss anything!
-As well as our main site, there is now a Purr 'n' Fur Facebook page where we frequently post images and other items of interest to cat lovers: see the link button below.
+As well as our main site, there is a Purr 'n' Fur Facebook page where we frequently post images and other items of interest to cat lovers: see the link button below.

 or drop in at our Facebook page

 Copyright © Patrick Roberts & Purr 'n' Fur UK 2003-17

 Images and content (whether original or used at Purr 'n' Fur with permission) may NOT be reproduced